ZhuoyueLyu/bibkey-replacer/README.md

 ## ✨ Use Case

-When you're converting an Overleaf LaTeX project that uses manually typed or numeric citation keys into one managed by **Zotero** (or any other reference manager), you often want to replace all the citation keys with consistent, human-readable ones.
-This tool helps you do that — automatically and reliably.
+When you're converting an Overleaf LaTeX project that uses manually typed or numeric citation keys into one managed by **Zotero** (or other reference manager), you often want to replace all the citation keys with Zotero's default, **human-readable** keys (e.g., `smith_article_2020`).
+This tool helps you do that.

 ## 📂 File Naming Convention